Business tax return in Quebec - accounting documents

 Good to know

-Required forms: T2 and CO-17
+Mandatory forms: T2 and CO-17

-The T2 Return (Federal)
+T2 (Federal)

 • Federal tax credits (SR&ED, investment credit)

-• The Small Business Deduction (SBD), if eligible
+• The small business deduction (SBD) if eligible

-Form CO-17 (Provincial)
+CO-17 (Provincial) Return

 Photo by Giorgio Tomassetti on Unsplash

-Attachments and required documents
+Appendices and required documents

 In addition to the main forms, your application must include:

-• Appendix 100/125: Detailed Financial Information (IGRF)
+• Schedule 100/125 : Detailed Financial Information (GIFI)

-• T5/Statement 3: If you pay dividends
+• T5/RL-3 : If you pay dividends

-Deadlines and due dates in 2026
+Deadlines and deadlines in 2026

-ObligationDeadlineExample (as of Dec.
-31, 2025)
+ObligationDeadlineExample (fiscal year Dec 31, 2025)

-Q2 Production (Federal)Six months after the end of the fiscal yearJune 30, 2026
+Production Q2 (Federal)6 months after fiscal year endJune 30, 2026

-Production CO-17 (Quebec)Six months after the end of the fiscal yearJune 30, 2026
+Production CO-17 (Quebec)6 months after fiscal year endJune 30, 2026

-T4/T5 Forms and Statements 1/3Before the last day of FebruaryFebruary 28, 2026
+T4/T5 slips and RL-1/3 slipsBefore the last day of FebruaryFebruary 28, 2026

 Good to know